 (Check out this review for a Garmin GPS Navigator if you’re thinking of investing in your own unit).

 Road Trip Perks

 Salty snacks.
 Unexpected roadside attractions.
 Going back and forth between Rihanna songs and This American Life episodes.
-Road trips are awesome.
+Once you’ve packed your road trip essentials and filled up with gas, they are awesome.